-IVC's Mental Health Counseling Services are designed for students who can benefit from a short-term mental health intervention.
-If the initial assessor determines the student requires longer term counseling, s/he will likely be referred to a more appropriate off-campus resource.
+IVC Mental Health Counseling Services are available (covered by the student health fee) for currently registered students who can benefit from a short-term mental health treatment.
+Our professional team will determine if the student requires longer-term treatment and appropriate referrals to off-campus resources.

-Early intervention is always preferable to crisis intervention.
+Early intervention is always preferable to prevent crisis intervention.